The Best Time for Birding is NOW!

 Listen and Locate

 Bird sounds this time of year are beyond insane!
 As migratory birds head north, their vocalizations get more frequent and intensify as they get closer to their destinations.
-Birds who’ve been here the entire time are now singing with all their might to attract mates and define territories.
+In addition to this building crescendo, our local residents who’ve been here the entire time are now singing with all their might to attract mates and define territories.

 In fact, there’s a lot of communicating going on!
 If you’ve ever stopped to wonder what all the ruckus is about, identifying birds (and their behavior) by their unique calls is a challenge you’ll enjoy.
 (Especially enjoyable from your backyard hammock while your eyes are closed.
 Another great tip from your friends at The Backyard Naturalist!
 You’re welcome.)